swaldman/sbt-ethereum/src/main/paradox/settings/index.md

 **Default:** `Nil` (an empty `Seq`)

-A sequence of directories or URLs that should be searched to resolve import directives, besides the source directory itself.
+A sequence of directories or URLs that should be searched to resolve Solidity import directives, besides the source directory itself.

 @@@